 You are equal to anyone in this world and you can achieve the things you want.
-Don’t let anyone tell you different.
+Don’t let anyone tell you differently.
 Just back up your dreams with hard work and dedication, don’t just dream without direction.

-It’s okay to be influenced by other artists.
+NUMBER TEN: It’s okay to be influenced by other artists.